-4 Things You Should Never Say to Your Doctor
+4 Things You Should Avoid Saying to Doctors

-Don't forget that your doctor is a professional specialist in medicine.
-As a result, she or he knows all the steps that need to be taken to diagnose a problem.
+Don't forget that your doctor is a professional specializing in medicine.
+As such, they know all the steps that need to be taken to diagnose a problem.
 Still, there are certain things you should avoid saying to doctors.

-Maybe you’re one of the kinds of people who looks up your symptoms on internet search engines.
+Maybe you’re one of those people who looks up your symptoms on internet search engines.
 Then, you imagine everything you want to tell your doctor.
 But did you know there are things you should avoid saying to doctors?

-Out of respect, there are certain things you shouldn’t say in front of them.
-You don’t want to offend these capable people who dedicate themselves to saving lives.
+Out of respect, there are certain things you should avoid saying to doctors.
+You don’t want to offend these skilled people who dedicate themselves to saving lives.

 Before going to your doctor, the only thing you should do is make an appointment.
 Don’t worry about using technical words.
 Your doctor will understand what you’re saying.
-Remember that they are also human.
+Keep in mind that they’re also human.

 There are some who are worried about the time they waste while going to a doctor’s appointment.
-There are also others who don’t want to spend money on something that they can diagnose themselves.
+There are also others who don’t want to spend money on something that they can diagnose on their own.

-Among the things you probably shouldn’t say to your doctor, you can find:
+Among the things you probably should avoid saying to doctors, there’s: